-The fees for the school year have been approved by the Board of Education.
+The Board of Education has approved the fees for the school year.
 The fees are based upon the quoted costs of materials and instructional supplies at the time of approval and publication of the Student-Parent Handbook.
 Should it become necessary to increase/reduce any of the fees, announcements will be sent home with the student.
 An itemized list of materials is available upon request in the office.
 Student fees will be collected at the beginning of the year.
 Checks should be made payable to Bellbrook-Sugarcreek Schools or parents may use their credit card to pay in the school office or online via the website link.
 For more information, see the district website.
 Failure to pay fines, fees, or charges may result in the withholding of grades and credits.
+School fees for academic purposes will be waived for students who qualify for the Free Lunch program.
+School fees are reduced by 50% for those students who qualify for the Reduced Lunch program.